poojakota17/linux/README.md

 ## (Work by Pooja Prasannan)
 Analysed how to increment total exits for each exit in vmx.c (vmx_handle_exit).
 Found how to use an atomic integer array and its intitialization to increment for each exit reason individually.
 Analysed where to place it in the vmx.c and how to access it in cpuid.c using export_smbol_gpl and extern.
 For implementation added a cpuid leaf function 0x4ffffffe to check for exits supported in kvm and sdm and assignned values to eac,ebx,ecx and edx correspondingly.

+## (Work by Anastasia Zimina)
+We both worked separatly in different enviroments untill the first results.
+So I also updated cpuid.c to add conditions for checking the leaf, and ecx register (input for the exit reason from user), and an array of attomics to store exit results.
+Updated vmx.c to increment element in the exits array corresponding to the current exit reason.

 ### **Question 2**:
 Implementaion: